 |A. Social Sciences||3|

 Major and Minor Requirements

-Each student in the Bachelor of Arts, Bachelor of Science, or Bachelor of Science in Psychiatric Rehabilitation degree program must complete a subject field major of at least 30 semester credits.
+Each student in the Bachelor of Arts or Bachelor of Science degree program must complete a subject field major of at least 30 semester credits.
 Certain subject field majors require more than 30 semester credits.
 A subject field minor of at least 20 semester credits is required in selected degree programs.
 Subject to the approval of the appropriate department chairperson, certain courses may fulfill both major and minor course requirements, but the credits may be counted only once.
 Therefore, substitutions must be made to meet at least the minimum credits of both the major and the minor.
 Students should consult the appropriate section of this catalog to determine the specific requirements for the various majors and minors and should review their programs with their advisors.

 In programs that include minors, a student may, with permission of the chairperson concerned, elect to complete an extended major instead of a minor.
 Specific details of the extended major program may be obtained from the academic advisor or chairperson of the academic department concerned.

 - Any major or minor in the College of Liberal Arts and Social Sciences may be added to a required degree program offered in the College of Business.

 - Selected majors and/or minors in the College of Liberal Arts and Social Sciences may be added to certain degree programs in the College of Education.
 Prior approval is required from the Dean of the College of Education.

 - Selected minors in the College of Education (Special Education, Health Education) and in the College of Health Professions and Sciences (Rehabilitation and Related Services) and selected minors in the College of Business (Business Administration) may be added to or may take the place of the required minor for degree programs in the College of Liberal Arts and Social Sciences.